Close Modal

 Author

-Julius Lester is a celebrated author whose accolades include a Newbery Honor and a Coretta Scott King Award.
-He is also a National Book Award finalist, a National Book Critics Circle nominee, and a recipient of the Boston Globe-Horn Book Award.
-In addition to his critically acclaimed writing career, Mr. Lester has distinguished himself as a civil rights activist, musician, photographer, radio talk-show host, and professor.
+Julius Lester was a celebrated author whose accolades include a Newbery Honor and a Coretta Scott King Award.
+He was also a National Book Award finalist, a National Book Critics Circle nominee, and a recipient of the Boston Globe-Horn Book Award.
+In addition to his critically acclaimed writing career, Mr. Lester distinguished himself as a civil rights activist, musician, photographer, radio talk-show host, and professor.
 For 32 years he taught at the University of Massachusetts at Amherst.
-He lives in western Massachusetts.
 View titles by Julius Lester

 Tom Feelings has received numerous awards for his art in books.
 In 1972, he was the first African-American artist to win a Caldecott Honor, for Moja Means One: Swahili Counting Book, and in 1975 he won a second Caldecott Honor for Jambo Means Hello: Swahili Alphabet Book, both written by Muriel Feelings.
 Mr. Feelings taught art at the University of South Carolina.
 It was during that time he published perhaps his best-known work, The Middle Passage, which won the 1996 Coretta Scott King Award.
 Mr. Feelings was working on finishing his last picture book, I Saw Your Face, a collaboration with the poet Kwame Dawes, not long before his death in 2003.
 View titles by Tom Feelings